orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### setPrice

 Sets the new purchase price for the Orb.
 Harberger tax means the asset is always for sale.
 The price can be set to zero, making foreclosure time to be never.
+Can only be called by a solvent holder.
+Settles before adjusting the price, as the new price will change foreclosure time.

-*See also `_setPrice()`.*
+*Emits `Settlement` and `PriceUpdate`.
+See also `_setPrice()`.*

 ```solidity